LoginRadius/engineering-portal/content/blog/agile-development-team/index.md

 Agile is becoming another SDLC methodology but in reality it is beyond normal project management.
 With time It’s been accessorized a lot and leaving behind the basic building blocks and the important entity the **Agile Development Teams**.

 Does anybody want a product full of bugs, non-scaleable,difficult to maintain, certainly No.
-No matter what is the agile framework we use, the ultimate goal is a wonderful product with complete customer satisfaction.
+No matter whatever the agile framework we use, the ultimate goal is a wonderful product with complete customer satisfaction.
 And it's the developers who sit in the centre and build the product and are responsible for the quality.

 **<p style="text-align: center;">Agile + Development Team = Agile Development Team</p>**